polysyllabic/chaos/README.md

 - Criss-Cross Joysticks: Vertical and horizontal axes of both joysticks are swapped
 - Drift Left: Add controller drift

+The low-level usb interception should be more stable in this version.
+In particular, hot-plugging the controller is now supported.

 ## Required Hardware

 Apart from a PlayStation (or PC if you're playing a PC game), you will need the following